stackus/goht/CONTRIBUTING.md

 ## Adhering to the Haml Spec

-It is crucial for Hamlet to stick as closely as possible to the Haml specification.
+It is crucial for GoHT to stick as closely as possible to the Haml specification.
 However, due to differences in syntax and structure between Go and Ruby, some deviations are inevitable.
 When contributing, consider the following:

 - Strive for consistency with the Haml spec.
 - Document any necessary deviations due to language differences.